Kumagaya Municipal Ogino Ginko Museum

 Tourist Information Center Buratto ♪ Gyōda

 Reopened in April 2021 as a tourism and souvenir center!
-The store has a modern Japanese atmosphere that stays true to Gyoda City, which has been recognized as a Japanese Heritage site.
-The center offers 150 unique products from about 50 companies, including locally produced goods such as fashionably designed tabi (split-toed socks) and Minamikawara slippers made of colorful fabrics from Africa and other foreign countries.
-Furthermore, you can also satisfy your appetite with "Gyoda no gyoza (dumplings)" made from local flour, Narazuke pickles, Jumangoku Manju (steamed bun), Wataboku Milk, and more.
-You can even rent bicycles here, so make sure to stop by when sightseeing in Gyoda City.
+This store has a modern Japanese atmosphere that stays true to Gyoda City, which has been recognized as a Japanese Heritage site.
+There are a wide range of 150 different types of products available for sale from around 50 brands, including local goods such as fashionably designed tabi (split-toed socks), Minamikawara slippers made of colorful fabrics from Africa and other foreign countries, "Gyoda no gyoza" (dumplings) made from local flour, Narazuke pickles, Jumangoku Manju (steamed bun), Wataboku Milk, and more.
+So can also rent bicycles here, so be sure to stop by on your way to sightseeing.

-Oshi Castle Ruins ・Gyōda City Local Museum
+Oshi Castle Ruins – Gyōda City Museum

-Oshi Castle Ruins ・Gyōda City Local Museum
+Oshi Castle Ruins – Gyōda City Museum

-Oshi Castle has been counted as one of the 7 famous castles in the Kanto region; it was built in the civilization years of the Muromachi period.
-It is known as an “Uki-jō (Floating Castle)” as it is said to have endured the flooding of Ishida Mitsunari during Toyotomi Hideyoshi’s suppression of Kanto.
-This story has been modeled for the movie “Nobō-no-Shiro (The Floating Castle)”.
-As of now, it has been listed as one of the 100 famous Japanese castles.
-The “Oshijyō Gosankaiyagura (Oshi Castle Three Story Turret)” was torn down during the Meiji period and was rebuilt in 1988, with the inside being an exhibition room of the local museum; the whole view of the city can be seen on the top floor.
+Oshi Castle is one of seven famous castles in the Kanto region, built during the civilization years of the Muromachi period.
+It is known as an “Uki-jō (Floating Castle),” as it is said to have endured the flooding of Ishida Mitsunari during Toyotomi Hideyoshi’s suppression of Kanto.
+The story of this castle was the model for the movie “Nobō-no-Shiro (The Floating Castle).”
+It is currently listed as one of Japan's Top 100 castles.
+The “Oshijyō Gosankaiyagura (Oshi Castle Three Story Turret)” was torn down during the Meiji period and rebuilt in 1988, with the inside turned into an exhibition room of the local museum, and a view of the entire city can be seen from the top floor.

 This site uses cookies to improve the user experience.
 If you continue to browse, you consent to the use of cookies on this site.
 Accept